MichaelTranB/MichaelTranB/README.md

 ## 🎯 Quick Facts

 - 🎵 I play classical violin, piano and guitar
-- 🔄 I can do a backflip
+- 🍲 I love to cook and experiment in the kitchen
 - 🏂 Snowboarding is my go-to winter sport
 - 🏋️‍♀️ I'm a competitive powerlifter and a bodybuilding enthusiast
-- 🗺️ Fluent in Mandarin Chinese (and English ofc), and picking up some Spanish
+- 🗺️ Fluent in Mandarin Chinese and English, and picking up some Spanish

 ## 📚 What I'm Reading